BruceCodin/HackathonStarterTemplate/README.md

 Any changes to the files will automatically reflect in the browser upon refresh.

+#### Auto-Reload

+To enable auto-reloading during development, you can use a tool like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VSCode.

+When install, click the "Go Live" button at the bottom-right corner of VSCode to start the server with auto-reload functionality.

+You will then be able to see changes in real-time as you edit your files.

+Go to `http://localhost:5500` (or the port specified by Live Server) to view your project.

 ## Customization

 - Edit `index.html` to modify content and structure